44vibe/dbBackup-microservices-cloudfunctions/watchdogs/DEPLOYMENT_SIMPLE.md

 ## The Problem We Fixed

-Your frontend was using `localhost` on Cloud Run because `.env.production` was in `.dockerignore`, preventing Docker from copying it during build.
+Your frontend was using `localhost` on Cloud Run even after deployment because Next.js `NEXT_PUBLIC_*` environment variables are baked into the JavaScript bundle at **build time**, not runtime.

 ## The Solution

-**Removed `.env.production` from `.dockerignore`**
+**Use `cloudbuild.yaml` with Docker `--build-arg` flags**

-Now Docker copies it and Next.js automatically uses it during production builds.
+This is the ONLY way to pass build-time environment variables when using a custom Dockerfile with Cloud Build.
+The `gcloud run deploy --set-build-env-vars` flag only works with buildpacks, NOT with custom Dockerfiles.

 ## How It Works